Highlighting Mental Health Every Year

 This year, we’re trying something brand new: #FreshAir4MentalHealth

 You can participate on your own, with friends and family, however works best for you.
-Sit outside in the sunshine.
+Enjoy the sunshine.
 Have a picnic.
-Take a self-directed walk or hike, use WTA’s Trailblazer App for inspiration or join some of us for a distanced group hike at a location in King County on the 22nd.
+Take a self-directed walk or hike, use WTA’s Trailblazer App for inspiration and check out WTA’s hiking doc with 5 King County suggestions for us.
+Join some of us for a distanced group hike at a location in King County on the 22nd.
 We’ll have a Facebook group for you to share your thoughts, videos and pictures from your fresh air moment.
 Don’t forget to use the hashtag (#FreshAir4MentalHealth) when you post on your socials.

 Want to join the (physically distanced) fun?
 Share the story of your fresh air experience with us?
 Consider our group hike opportunity in King County?
 Want to start group hike in your region outside of King County?
 Sign up here and we’ll email you access to the hike information, including links to ADA accessible trails, from our partner Washington Trails Association and access to the Facebook group, too!